-- Interface Imports and Exports in the Real-Time Energy Market.
-In the Real-Time Energy Market, in 2014, there were net scheduled exports at 12 of PJM's 20 interfaces. - Interface Pricing Point Imports and Exports in the Real-Time Energy Market.
-In the Real-Time Energy Market, in 2014, there were net scheduled exports at 12 of PJM's 18 interface pricing points eligible for real-time transactions. - Interface Imports and Exports in the Day-Ahead Energy Market.
-In the Day-Ahead Energy Market, in 2014, there were net scheduled exports at 13 of PJM's 20 interfaces. - Interface Pricing Point Imports and Exports in the Day-Ahead Energy Market.
-In the Day-Ahead Energy Market, in 2014, there were net scheduled exports at 11 of PJM's 19 interface pricing points eligible for day-ahead transactions. - Up-to Congestion Interface Pricing Point Imports and Exports in the Day-Ahead Energy Market.
-In the Day-Ahead Market, in 2014, up-to congestion transactions were net exports at six of PJM's 19 interface pricing points eligible for day-ahead transactions. - Loop Flows.
+- Aggregate Imports and Exports in the Day-Ahead and the Real-Time Energy Market.
+In the first three months of 2015, gross imports in the Day-Ahead Energy Market were 68.8 percent of gross imports in the Real-Time Energy Market (112.6 percent in the first three months of 2014).
+In the first three months of 2015, gross exports in the Day-Ahead Energy Market were 99.1 percent of the gross exports in the Real-Time Energy Market (145.6 percent in the first three months of 2014). - Interface Imports and Exports in the Real-Time Energy Market.
+In the Real-Time Energy Market, in the first three months of 2015, there were net scheduled exports at eight of PJM's 20 interfaces. - Interface Pricing Point Imports and Exports in the Real-Time Energy Market.
+In the Real-Time Energy Market, in the first three months of 2015, there were net scheduled exports at 10 of PJM's 18 interface pricing points eligible for real-time transactions.
+123 - Interface Imports and Exports in the Day-Ahead Energy Market.
+In the Day-Ahead Energy Market, in the first three months of 2015, there were net scheduled exports at eight of PJM's 20 interfaces. - Interface Pricing Point Imports and Exports in the Day-Ahead Energy Market.
+In the Day-Ahead Energy Market, in the first three months of 2015, there were net scheduled exports at 10 of PJM's 19 interface pricing points eligible for day-ahead transactions. - Up-to Congestion Interface Pricing Point Imports and Exports in the Day-Ahead Energy Market.
+In the Day-Ahead Market, in the first three months of 2015, up-to congestion transactions were net exports at five of PJM's 19 interface pricing points eligible for day-ahead transactions. - Loop Flows.
 Actual flows are the metered power flows at an interface for a defined period.
 Scheduled flows are the power flows scheduled at an interface for a defined period.
-Inadvertent interchange is the
+Inadvertent interchange is the difference between the total actual flows for the PJM system (net actual interchange)